slmens/slmens/README.md

 </div>

 #### Projects
-- [Receipt Vault](https://github.com/slmens/receiptScanner) – self‑hosted PWA for scanning, extracting, and archiving receipts and invoices using Cloudflare Workers and Claude Vision
+- [Receipt Vault](https://github.com/slmens/receiptScanner) – self‑hosted PWA for scanning, extracting, and archiving receipts and invoices using Cloudflare Workers and vision models.
 - [Fage: Financial Journal](https://apps.apple.com/ca/app/fage/id6759697271) - Financial journal that stores your data on your device.
+- [TinyForge](https://github.com/slmens/tinyForge) - Educational website that is built to explain how vision models work under the hood.
+You upload an image and MobileNetV2 model starts to run on your browser to guess what is that image.

 #### Writing
 - [Understanding Next.js App Router: A Comparison with React Router](https://slmens.medium.com/understanding-nextjs-app-router-a-comparison-with-react-router-ad947e6f760b)